tytydraco/yessleep/out/The_Boy_at_the_Bus_Stop.md

 The boy stood motionless, staring at the falling rain.

 “You know it never gets easier,” he finally muttered.
 “After all these years of helping people cross over it still remains difficult to let go sometimes.
-Some deaths are so much more deserving then others.
+Some deaths are so much more deserving than others.
 I should not judge anyone.
 Yet I cannot help but feel for some of them.
 Occasionally the ones I meet radiate such light it pains me to extinguish it.
 I don’t always want to, but I have no choice.
 My existence is one of duty.”

 The boy radiated an eerie calmness as he spoke.
 I felt my heartbeat returning to normal.